Hawk-Center/hawk-backtester/README.md

 ### Weight Data

 The weight DataFrame should have the following structure:
-- A `date` column with dates in YYYY-MM-DD format (e.g., "2023-01-01")
+- A `date` column with dates in YYYY-MM-DD or YYYY/MM/DD format (e.g., "2023-01-01")
-- One column per asset with the target weight at that timestamp (0.0 to 1.0)
+- One column per asset with the target weight at that timestamp (e.g., 0.5 for 50%)
+- Weights can be positive (long) or negative (short).
+- The sum of absolute weights does not need to equal 1.0; any remainder implies a cash position (or leverage if sum > 1 or includes shorts).

 Example:
 ```